seqeralabs/nf-tower-aws/launch/README.md

 ## How to Restrict Permissions

-The `launch-policy.json` is structured to allow you to easily scope down permissions.
-Here are some examples of how to do so.
+The `launch-policy.json` file is divided into several statements, each with a clear purpose.
+You can restrict the permissions in each statement using resource-level restrictions, condition keys, and resource tagging, or by dropping certain actions completely if they are not needed for your use case.

+Below are examples of how to tighten the permissions for each section of the policy.

-### Batch Execution
+### AWS Batch Management

 This section of the policy allows Seqera to manage Batch compute environments and jobs.
-You can restrict these permissions to specific resources. e.g. by limiting to Job Queues and Compute Environments.
-You can also restrict permissions based on Resource tag (these need to be [set by users when setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview)).
+You can restrict these permissions to specific resources, e.g. by limiting access to the Job Queues and Compute Environments created manually.
+You can also restrict permissions based on Resource tag (these need to be set by users when [setting up a pipeline in Platform](https://docs.seqera.io/platform-enterprise/resource-labels/overview)).

 ```json